✓ Updated May 2026

 Frequently Asked Questions

-When is the absolute best time to visit El Calafate to see the Perito Moreno Glacier, and what should I expect regarding crowds?
+When is the absolute best time to visit El Calafate for glacier viewing, and what should I pack?

-How should I get around El Calafate and to the national park?
-Is renting a car necessary?
+How do I get around El Calafate and to the national park?

-What's the currency situation in El Calafate, and should I bring US dollars or rely on ATMs?
+What's the local currency situation, and should I bring US dollars?

 The local currency is the Argentine Peso (ARS).
-While some tourist-oriented businesses might accept US dollars, it's best to have Pesos for most transactions, especially at smaller shops and restaurants.
-ATMs are available in town, but it's wise to withdraw larger amounts at once as fees can add up, and it's always a good idea to carry some cash just in case.
+While some tourist-oriented places might accept US dollars, it's always best to have Pesos for smaller purchases, local restaurants, and souvenirs.
+ATMs are available in El Calafate town, but they can sometimes run out of cash, especially during peak season, so it's wise to bring some USD to exchange as a backup.

 How many days do you need in El Calafate, Argentina?